On-Site Health Center

 Now offering telehealth visits

-For the remainder of the spring semester, the Student Health Center is offering telehealth visits during clinic hours Monday through Friday, from 8 a.m. to 12 noon.
+The Student Health Center is offering telehealth visits during clinic hours Monday through Friday, from 8 a.m. to 12 noon.
 The website used is completely HIPAA compliant and confidential.

 Telemedicine can be used for a wide variety of health services, including medication refills and allergies, asthma, acid reflux or stomach issues, bronchitis, colds and flu, diarrhea, infections, insect bites, pharyngitis, conjunctivitis (pink eye), rashes, respiratory infections, sinusitis, skin rashes and infections, sore throats, sprains and strains, bladder infections, sports injuries and vomiting.